our team

 Lead Music Therapist

 I gained my Masters in Music Therapy after studying at the world renowned Nordoff Robbins Music Therapy Centre in London.
-One the years, I’ve presented my work at various conferences both nationally and internationally.
+Over the years, I’ve presented my work at various conferences both nationally and internationally.

 Prior to pursuing a career in music therapy, I was a classically trained violinist at the Guildhall School of Music & Drama in London and played professionally for many years in chamber orchestras, in particular the Bournemouth Sinfonietta.